arnavgautam/TreeHacks2015/HOLs/HOL-Windows8NotificationsCS/HOL.md

 ### Setup ###
 In order to execute the exercises in this hands-on lab you need to set up your environment.

-1. Open a Windows Explorer window and browse to the labâ€™s **source** folder.
+1. Open a Windows Explorer window and browse to the lab’s **source** folder.

 1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process that will configure your environment.